-For this month’s ‘Ask an Expert’ feature, we spoke to Antony Choice, Director and Soft Tissue Therapist at Myogen, about the why, what and how of maintaining your posture and addressing that pesky back pain.
-We hope that you find the article useful for your wellness journey!
+Last year we spoke to Antony Choice, Director and Soft Tissue Therapist at Myogen, about the why, what and how of maintaining your posture and addressing that pesky back pain.
+We hope that you find the article useful as we continue to work between our homes and the office.

 Why is posture important?